trip-zip/awesome-revelation/README.md

 # revelation.lua

 Provides Mac OSX like 'Expose' view of all clients.

-This is a fork from [revelation](https://github.com/bioe007/awesome-revelation) It is modified from the original revelation.lua for incorporating with awesome 3.5 or later.
+This is a fork from [guotsuan/awesome-revelation](https://github.com/guotsuan/awesome-revelation), focused on providing stable, well-maintained support for **AwesomeWM 4.x and later** (including the git development version), as well as **[somewm](https://github.com/trip-zip/somewm)** (a Wayland implementation of AwesomeWM).

-It also have some features.
+**This fork specifically targets AwesomeWM 4.x+ and somewm with stable LTS support**

-**Now master branch works for both master and stable awesome WM**
+While the upstream repository supports both 3.x and 4.x, this fork concentrates on maintaining compatibility and stability for modern AwesomeWM versions (4.x and git) and somewm, ensuring reliable performance for current and future releases on both X11 and Wayland.

 ## Changes since 2015-09-26
 When all clients are exposing, you can zoom (__Modkey + Shift + hintbox charater__ or __right button__ of the mouse)